 There’s something mildly off-putting about snacking on warm cream cheese globs, lest it be stuffed in a jalapeño.
-In theory, a fried basket of scallion cream cheese should rock, but actually eating these from Panda Express felt a little bit icky instead.
+In theory, a fried basket of scallion cream cheese should rock, but actually eating these from Panda Express felt off-putting instead.
 Maybe it’s the lack of fresh scallions, or the desire to have bits of crab meat or really any other flavor aside from sour cream cheese.
 Either way, I’d rather save my cream cheese for bagels.

 14. Veggie Spring Roll

-The veggie spring rolls are so soggy that the experience of consuming them is akin to eating warm, flavorless coleslaw wrapped in a wet paper towel.
-There are much better ways to get your veggie fix at Panda Express, so skip this appetizer.
+The veggie spring rolls are so soggy that the experience of consuming them is akin to eating warm, bland coleslaw wrapped in a wet paper towel.
+Had they been fried longer and had a shattering shell, perhaps the textural difference would save them.
+Alas, there are much better ways to get your veggie fix at Panda Express, so skip this appetizer.

 13. Beijing Beef

 Of all the incredible entrees served at Panda Express, I’m always amazed at people who order Beijing Beef (which, admittedly, I’ve witnessed maybe once).
 For starters, it’s so, so sweet—cloying and sticky.
 Although the beef bits are fried, the entire thing is overly sauced and therefore super wet.
 The redeeming qualities is that the onions and bell peppers maintain some bite, and the onions are surprisingly acidic—almost pickled—to provide some relief to the sugar content.
 Despite that, this is my least favorite entree of all the entrees.